abhikpai/Issues_and_solutions/README.md

 >eg: apt-get install libavdevice-dev

-## Issue 2:
+## Issue 2: Python Import Error
 ```
 ImportError: /lib/x86_64-linux-gnu/librsvg-2.so.2: undefined symbol: cairo_tag_end
 ```
 * This issue is specific and was found while executing a python import statement (@ https://github.com/bombardellif/hhi-stmrftracking) in Ubuntu 20.04 LTS*

 * The strange thing here was, I was able to run the statement (without the above error) in Python3 console in the terminal with Python 3.8.2.
 But, I was not able to run the code in the anaconda environment with Python 3.7.6.